-“Images” is the third story in Alice Munro’s first short story collection, Dance of the Happy Shades.
-For an overview with links to reviews of the other stories in this collection, please click here.
+“Images” is the third story in Alice Munro’s first short story collection, Dance of the Happy Shades (click here for links to reviews of the other stories in Dance of the Happy Shades).

 “Images” takes us again to the home of the Jordan family we met in the first story, “Walker Brothers Cowboy.”
 The connection isn’t overt, and one does not need to read one to understand the other.
 This time, Del Jordan (still unnamed) is our first-person narrator.
 When the story begins, Del is thinking back to a particular summer and to the strange people who haunted her young mind.

 In truth, I had to read it three times before I felt able to even start writing here.
 A lot is going on: Del’s mother is sick and has taken to bed; Mary McQuade has come to help, and Del thinks she is the malicious force to blame for her mother’s condition; Del’s father, Ben, seems to have two personalities, and Del accepts each; and it appears a strange man might kill Ben one day while Ben is out trapping muskrats.
 It’s a bit overwhelming, “all this life going on.”
 Yes, life is going on, but there’s the ever-present spectre of death.
 Young Del does not understand it yet — it’s just on the tip of her comprehension: these strangers have come, her mother could die, her father could die.

 It’s this struggle to understand that is so frightening as Del begins to come into an awareness of the life outside herself and the life she’s known.
 Even her mother is growing more inscrutable and frightening: